 Leica D-LUX Typ 109 vs M Typ 240

-The Leica D-LUX (Typ 109) and the Leica M (Typ 240) are two digital cameras that were officially introduced, respectively, in September 2014 and September 2012.
+The Leica D-LUX (Typ 109) and the Leica M (Typ 240) are two enthusiast cameras that were officially introduced, respectively, in September 2014 and September 2012.
 The D-LUX Typ 109 is a fixed lens compact, while the M Typ 240 is a rangefinder-style mirrorless.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame (M Typ 240) sensor.
 The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the M Typ 240 provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.